tomesllc/Project-GetCleanData/Codebook.md

 16. fBodyGyroMag
 17. fBodyGyroJerkMag

 These are identified in the features.txt file and described in the features_info.txt file.
-The leading character, t or f, code whether the measurment were originally processed using time domain or frequency domain based techniques.
-Variables with a trailing "-XYZ" indicate that 3 separate features, representing a three dimensional axis, are associated with the measurement.
+The leading character, t or f, codes whether the measures were originally processed using time domain or frequency domain based techniques.
+Variables with a trailing "-XYZ" indicate that 3 separate features, representing a three dimensional axis, are associated with the measure.

 Our assignment called for using only the columns associated with the mean and standard deviation for each measurement.
-Using this limits I extracted 6 features each for measures 1-5 & 11-13 and 2 features for measures 6-10 and 14-17 for a total feature set of 64.
+Using this constraint I extracted 6 features each for measures 1-5 & 11-13 and 2 features for measures 6-10 and 14-17 for a total feature set of 66.

-This extraction was done by first reading in the features file and then greping the column names for the strings of "mean()" and "std()" and using the column numbers to extract the subset from the consolidate file.
+This extraction was done by first reading in the features file and then greping the column names for the strings of "mean()" and "std()" and using the column numbers to extract the subset from the consolidated file.
 The associated R commands are:
 ```{r}
 features = read.table("features.txt")
 meanColumns = grep("mean\\(\\)", features$V2)